stanpro/conkit/readme.md

-# ConKit
+﻿# ConKit

-ConKit is a PHP framework and CSM construction kit.
+ConKit is a PHP framework and CMS construction kit.

 ## Main features of ConKit